jmid/mutaml/README.md

    These files are written to `dune`'s current build context.

-3. Start mutaml-runner, passing the name of the test executable to run:
+3. Start `mutaml-runner`, passing the name of the test executable to run:
    ```
    $ mutaml-runner _build/default/test/mytests.exe
    ```